Nickelodeon Mexico Kids' Choice Awards: 2019 edition

 The event took place on 17 August 2019 at the National Auditorium in Mexico City.
-It was broadcast on Nickelodeon Latin America on the 20th of August and was hosted by Youtuber La Bala and Jaime Camil for the third occasion.
+It was broadcast on Nickelodeon Latin America on 20 August and was hosted by YouTuber La Bala and Jaime Camil for the third occasion.

 2020 edition

 Due to the COVID-19 pandemic, the event took place on 3 November 2020 in the format of a virtual show, it was presented by Camilo and Evaluna Montaner.

 2021 edition

-The edition of the Kids' Choice Awards Mexico 2021 was held on September 7, 2021 through Nickelodeon.
+The edition of the Kids' Choice Awards Mexico 2021 was held on 7 September 2021 through Nickelodeon.
 As in the previous year, the awards were held virtually and were hosted by internet personalities Bryan SKabeche, Eddy SKabeche and Fede Vigevani.
 The ceremony, in addition to being broadcast on the channel, was broadcast live on YouTube and Facebook.

 2022 edition

-The edition of the Kids' Choice Awards México 2022 was held on August 30, 2022 through Nickelodeon.
-For the first time in 2 years, it will be face-to-face and will be hosted by personalities Alex Hoyer, Danna Paola and Luis de la Rosa.
+The edition of the Kids' Choice Awards México 2022 was held on 30 August 2022 through Nickelodeon.
+For the first time in two years, it was face-to-face and was hosted by personalities Alex Hoyer, Danna Paola and Luis de la Rosa.
 The ceremony, in addition to being broadcast on the channel, was broadcast live on YouTube and Facebook on Pluto TV.